chatsagnik/Abeyance/README.md

 Output
 ------

-Our program produces the following output on being provided with a reservation table:
+My program produces the following output on being provided with a reservation table:

 -   A single floating point value denoting the minimum average latency